Day trips are a great way to explore multiple destinations without changing accommodations. Just hop on a train or join a guided excursion.

 Pay close attention to weather forecasts for your day trip destination AND the town where you’re staying.

 Depending on how far you’re traveling for your day trip, the weather could be completely different.

-Dress in layers so that’ll you’ll be prepared for any sudden changes in weather or the possibility that the weather forecast was wrong (impossible!). #sarcasm
+Dress in layers so that you’ll be prepared for any sudden changes in weather or the possibility that the weather forecast is wrong (impossible!). #sarcasm